reeteshk/aws-infra/Readme.md

 &nbsp;A. Add another GitHub actions workflow and configure it to be triggered when a pull request is merged.
 This workflow should do the following:
 &nbsp;&nbsp;a.
 Run the unit test.

 &nbsp;&nbsp;b.
 Validate Packer Template

 &nbsp;&nbsp;c.
 Build Application Artifact(s)

 &nbsp;&nbsp;d.
 Build AMI

 &nbsp;&nbsp; &nbsp; 1.
 Upgrade OS packages

 &nbsp; &nbsp;&nbsp;2.
 Install dependencies (python, node.js, etc.)

 &nbsp; &nbsp;&nbsp; 3.
-Install application dependencies (pip install for Python) &nbsp; &nbsp;&nbsp; 4.
+Install application dependencies (pip install for Python)

+&nbsp; &nbsp;&nbsp; 4.
 Set up the application by copying the application artifacts and the configuration files

   &nbsp;&nbsp; 5.
 Configure the application to start automatically when VM is launched.

-&nbsp;B. Create a new Launch Template version with the latest AMI ID for the autoscaling group.
+&nbsp;&nbsp;e.
+Create a new Launch Template version with the latest AMI ID for the autoscaling group.
 The autoscaling group should be configured to use the latest version of the Launch Template.

-&nbsp;f.
+&nbsp;&nbsp;f.
 Issue command to the auto-scale group to do an instance refresh.